NivedithaKV/AnswerCount-Automation/README.md

-# AnswerCount-Automation
-Automation script that simulates OTP login and dashboard data extraction for an internal company portal using Selenium.
 # 🧠 SME Answer Submission Tracker (Selenium Automation Project)

 This project is an internal tool automation designed to simplify the login and OTP handling process for an SME (Subject Matter Expert) portal and track the number of answers submitted on a particular date.